tml/cadmus/src/Chapter-4/Part IV: Returning values.md

 (Hint: Research what radians are and how to convert to them.
 Also, think carefully: do we want to be using variables of type `int` or type `double`?)

+#### Ex 4

+Write another method which calculates the hypotenuse of a right-angled triangle.